mmcc007/todo/README.md

 The remote `master` now contains the most current code (the code used in the build that went thru beta testing).
 A rebuild of the beta-tested build is not required.

+# The CI part of CICD
+Only the CD (Continous Delivery) part of CICD is currently addressed here.
+For an example of the CI (Continous Integration) part, including unit and integration testing in the cloud, see https://github.com/brianegan/flutter_architecture_samples.
+Unit testing would be relatively easy toadd to this setup.
+Integration testing involves adding emulators and simulators which requires more setup.

 # Issues and Pull Requests
 There are several possibilities for improvement.
+The [happy path](https://en.wikipedia.org/wiki/Happy_path) is working and a few other things.
 So feedback is welcome.

 # Todo example